Take Me Home

 What We're Up Against

-But West Virginians are leaving because they’re saddled with student and medical debt, and they’re unable to pay off that debt here at home.
+West Virginians are leaving because they’re saddled with student and medical debt, and they’re unable to pay off that debt here at home.

-Total household debt in America is now at record levels, reaching $14 trillion for the first time in history.
-And nearly three quarters of new graduates in West Virginia carry student debt, at an average of nearly $30,000 each.
+Nearly three quarters of new graduates in West Virginia carry student debt, at an average of nearly $30,000 each.
 We also have the highest rate of student loan default in the nation.

-- Jobs eligible under the debt forgiveness plan include
+Jobs eligible under the debt forgiveness plan include:

 - Make it illegal to garnish wages, tax refunds, or seize property for student or medical debt.